-James Lesh is a heritage researcher and consultant: please get in touch.
+James Lesh is an urban and cultural heritage researcher and consultant: please get in touch.

 University of Melbourne (2020–21, 2014–19)